tshepang/blog/content/rust-week-of-2016-06-03.md

   ```

   There is a convenient syntax to deal with such a case, where you
-  don't care about one of values... `if let`:
+  don't care about one of the values... `if let`:

   ```rust
   if let Err(error) = foo() {